snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 }
 {% endhighlight %}

-This neat feature lets you provide an information page about your event collection and processing on the collector's root URL, ready for curious site visitors to discover.
+This neat feature lets you provide an information page about your event collection and processing on the collector's root URL, ready for site visitors to review.

 <h3 id="head">2.3 Support for HEAD requests </h3>